List of Cthulhu Mythos deities: Elder Gods

-In post-Lovecraft stories, the Elder Gods oppose the likes of Cthulhu.
-Derleth attempted to retroactively group the benevolent deity Nodens in this category (who acts as deus ex machina for the protagonists in both The Dream-Quest of Unknown Kadath and "The Strange High House in the Mist").
 Joseph S. Pulver mentions in his Nightmare's Disciple (2006) a set of original Elder Gods, but offers no descriptions of their true forms.
-The story introduces entities as Adaedu, Alithlai-Tyy, Dveahtehs, Eyroix, Ovytonv, Urthuvn, Xislanyx and Xuthyos-Sihb'Bz.
-Others have a cult title as Othkkartho (Sire of the Four Titans of Balance and Order), which is said to be Nodens's son, and Zehirete, who is The Pure and Holy Womb of Light.
+The story introduces entities as Dveahtehs, Ovytonv, Urthuvn, Xislanyx, and Xuthyos-Sihb'Bz.
+Others have a cult title such as Othkkartho (Sire of the Four Titans of Balance and Order), who is said to be Nodens's son, and Adaedu, Alithlai-Tyy, and Eyroix (Three members of the Four Titans of Balance and Order) belong to Othkkartho.
+Zehirete (The Pure and Holy Womb of Light) is the wife of Nodens.
 Sk'tai is a queen of Elder Gods.
 Sk'tai was originally Cthulhu's second bride who bore to him a son, T'ith.
 However, Sk'tai was seduced by Kthanid, remarried him, and bore Eppirfon with him.
+T'ith and Eppirfon were raised by Kthanid and became benevolent gods.
 Now, they are dead, murdered by Cthulhu himself.